population-research/uganda-covid/response/wber_response.md

 These definitions are based on @FAO2016 and @FAO0.
 [Something on Rasch here]

-[Results by individual food insecurity question are now in the online appendix]
+[Results by individual food insecurity questions are now in the online appendix]